 District 10: Donald Payne, Jr. represents district 10 with a stance supporting efforts to fight climate change and develop renewable energy.

 "Do I believe in climate change?
 I do, yeah.
 With the weather patterns over the past five years. … What causes it?
 Quite honestly, I don’t know. … Humans have some effect on climate change.
-There’s so many factors." - Rodney Frelinghuysen, 2011
+There’s so many factors." - Rodney Frelinghuysen, Previous representative, District 11, in 2011

 "I recall being a young college student over 20 years ago first learning about the prospects of climate change.
 Our professors told us that if the use of fossil fuels and other man-made chemicals were not curtailed if not eclipsed entirely we would face Arctic ice melt, rising sea levels, intensive storms, extreme droughts and crop failures.
 It amazes me that despite being armed with this knowledge, our leaders in Washington did little to nothing to address these concerns.
 All of this and more has come true in the past 20 years." - Joseph Wenzel, 2016 candidate in district 11 in New Jersey